savantly-net/wordpress-hosted/README.md

 ## GitHub Actions

+1. Enable GitHub Actions in the repository, by removing the `.` in the file names in the `.github/workflows` directory
 2. Replace the variables in the GitHub Actions workflow file `.github/workflows/main.yml` with your own values
 3. Replace the variables in the GitHub Actions workflow file `.github/workflows/release.yml` with your own values